saaspegasus/django-cryptography/README.rst

 Django Cryptography 5
 =====================

-**Note: This is a fork of the official django-cryptography_ project, which appears to be abandoned.
+**Note: This is a fork of the official `django-cryptography`_ project, which appears to be abandoned.
-The only change made in this fork that the patch that fixes Django 5 compatiblity_ has been applied and pushed to pypi as a new project.**
+The only change made in this fork that the patch that fixes Django 5 compatibility_ has been applied and pushed to pypi as a new project.**

 You can install the forked version from pypi with the following command: